eastgenomics/eggd_generate_variant_workbook/Readme.md

 `--panel_bed` (file): Panel bed to filter VCF with before parsing to xlsx file.

-`--print-columns` (bool): Print total columns of all vcfs that will be output to the xlsx.
+`--print_columns` (bool): Print total columns of all vcfs that will be output to the xlsx.
 Useful to identify what will be in the output to include/exclude.

 Example: